20 Crazy Effective Mobile Retention Tactics

 This Aha! moment was something no amount of data could predict.
 It’s like the Tinder swipe—addictively tactile and (now) endlessly imitated.
 But oftentimes these Aha! moments are where you least expect them.

-A service like User Testing can help you find exactly where people get hooked on your product.
+A service like can help you find exactly where people get hooked on your product.
 You can set up an objective, pick your demographics, and they’ll find people to use your app any way you want—afterwards, you can watch a recording of how it all went down.

 4. Optimize your walkthrough.